-The Faculty of Finance and Accounting is the first Czech university receiving accreditation from the professional body, the Association of Chartered Certified Accountants (ACCA).
+The Faculty of Finance and Accounting is the first Czech university to receive accreditation from the professional body, the Association of Chartered Certified Accountants (ACCA).
 ACCA offers exemptions to students who have studied relevant accountancy qualifications prior to starting ACCA’s accountancy qualifications.
-This means that students may not have to take all of the exams in the ACCA Qualification or at the foundation level and they can start their studies at the right level.
-The ACCA Qualification has two levels, Fundamental level (F) and Professional one (P).
+This means that students may not have to take all of the exams in the ACCA Qualification or at the foundation level, and they can start their studies at the right level.
+The ACCA Qualification has two levels: the Fundamental level (F) and the Professional level (P).
 A maximum of nine papers at the Fundamentals level of the ACCA Qualification can be awarded.
 To preserve the integrity and rigour of the ACCA Qualification and to ensure that all students share a common experience, the ACCA does not award any exemptions at the Professional level.

 Master Finance and Accounting MIFA holds the ACCA accreditation for a period of 5 years.
 All MIFA graduates will receive exemptions from the ACCA qualification exams in fundamental part F1-F4:

 F4 – Corporate and Business Law (LW)